x-zb/pedb/README.md

 ## Experiments on Bias Mitigation
 The scripts to run the debiasing experiments with different parameter-efficient methods are in `scripts/${bias_type`, where `${bias_type}` $\in$ {`gender`,`race`,`religion`}.

 For example, to mitigate gender bias in GPT-2 with adapter tuning, copy the script `scripts/gender/run_gpt2_adapter_rf48.sh` to and run it from the root directory of this project.
-Please note that all the scripts adopt a default seed of 42, and you could change the `--seed` arguments to use other seeds.
+Please note that all the scripts adopt a default seed of 42, and you can change the `--seed` argument to use other seeds.

 The bash commands to evaluate the CrowS-Pairs stereotype score, StereoSet stereotype score, WikiText-2 perplexity and StereoSet LM score are in `scripts/evaluate_${bias_type}.sh`.
 Run the commands therein from the root directory of this project to get the evaluation results.